 Oxford Financial Group Investment Philosophy

 The firm established the Oxford Investment Fellows (OIF) to oversee investment management strategies.
-The team features seven chartered financial analysts (CFAs), two chartered alternative investment analysts (CAIAs), one professional risk manager (PRM) and one certified financial planner (CFP).
+The team features eight chartered financial analysts (CFAs), four chartered alternative investment analysts (CAIAs), one professional risk manager (PRM) and one certified financial planner (CFP).

 These advisors work with clients to determine their financial profile as well as any investment or financial goals they may have.
 Upon developing an investor profile, advisors work to put together a portfolio that fits the needs of each individual client.